xspager/Arduino_temp/README.md

 ## Bluetooth

-You can use a Bluetooth module conected to the serial port to get the temperature remotely.
+You can use a Bluetooth module connected to the serial port to get the temperature remotely.